WebBluetoothCG/web-bluetooth/README.md

 web-bluetooth
 =============

-Toward Bluetooth support for the Open Web
+Toward Bluetooth support for the Open Web.

+This is a project of the [Web Bluetooth Community Group](http://www.w3.org/community/web-bluetooth/).

 Documents in this repository
 ----------------------------